Bands & Projects

 I've been working in the Boston jazz and improvised music scene since the mid 1980s.
 Here's a selection of current bands and recent projects -- Pocket Aces, Eric Hofbauer Quintet, Explorers Club, and solo drumset -- with media samples, plus a few fave selections from groups no longer active.

 Eric Hofbauer - guitar / Aaron Darrell - bass / Curt Newton - drumset

 Pocket Aces is a cooperative trio which took shape as the rhythm section in the Charlie Kohlhase Explorers Club, and stepped out on its own in 2014.
 Some pieces and entire performances are entirely improvised, while others use prepared original compositions and judicious covers.
-Our first studio recording is in final production toward a late 2017/early 2018 release.
+Our first studio recording Cull the Heard was released (CD & digital) in September 2018.

 Charlie Kohlhase Explorers Club